 Antibiotics are drugs used to kill bacteria.
 Bacteria can cause infections.
 These include strep throat, ear infections, and pneumonia.

 These medicines can't cure everything.
 They don't kill viruses or help with allergies.
-They don't help illnesses such as the common cold, the flu, or a runny nose.
+They don't help illnesses such as the common cold, influenza, or a runny nose.
 And they can cause side effects.

 Go to https://www.healthwise.net/patientEd

-Enter F695 in the search box to learn more about "Learning About Antibiotics."
+Enter F695 in the search box to learn more about "Learning About the Safe Use of Antibiotics".

 © 2006-2017 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.